-Leica goes Instant.
+goes Instant.
 Yep,…an Instax film Leica.
 I put off this review because I was actually waiting to see one in person.
 But even my friends over at B + H have told me mid-November,… at best.
 So, ok, time to admit it.
 Leica has gone mainstream.
 While they still make excellent cameras and lenses, the days of the 40 year apprenticed employees sitting at benches going over every detail of what were really almost “hand-made” cameras are gone.
 Computers and assembly lines are the norm.
 And the Sofort proves it.
 This is not a bad thing, nor is it an insult in any way.
+I guess the Sofort is going head to head with the Fuji Instax 90 Neo Classic.

 Leica Goes Instant and Challenges the Big Players